 - 2 tablespoons coconut flour

-- about 2 tablespoons cooking oil for the skillet (ghee, coconut oil, or other cooking oil)
+- 2 tablespoons cooking oil for the skillet

 - In a bowl, whisk the wet ingredients together.

 - Add the dry ingredients to the wet batter, and whisk again until well blended.

 - Let the batter sit for a few minutes so the coconut flour can absorb the moisture.

 - Preheat a skillet on medium heat.
 Add cooking oil to coat the entire skillet.

 - Whisk the batter again to remove any remaining lumps.

 - Pour about 1 tablespoon of batter for each pancake in the skillet without letting the edges of each pancake touch.